madprogramer/quartz-to-neocities/content/Gamedev.md

 In the beginning: I was terrified of games growing up.
 Watching cartoons or reading stories, that was easy.
 Every character played their part in the story and I was an observer.
 But games were different.
 They brought a serious fear of agency within me.
 When I defeated the enemies was I killing them?
 When I failed was I dooming the hero?
 Those questions haunted me while playing and in my nightmares as I slept.

 I only embraced games as a form of escapism thanks to a good friend who `convert`ed me.
-He taught me to see games like a saw cartoons or stories, as escapes from the confines of reality.
+He taught me to see games like I saw cartoons or stories, as escapes from the confines of reality.
 Many people I know are afraid to admit they like games out of seeming immature or childish.
 But as someone who has had a legitimate fear of games, I implore you to reconsider.
 Find the games you like, learn to appreciate them.

 My form of appreciation was to become a maker of games myself.
 But said friend who originally converted me to games could never partner with me as a developer, out of self-doubt.
 We spent our days playing through games and critiquing them that it made it impossible for him to be satisfied with anything he made, as he would recognise it as subpar.